Common Pattern Repeats, Understanding the BasicsKristin Crane

 How can pattern designers spot it?
 It hurts our eyes.
 Well, and also it stripes.
 It’s true, focus on the design as a whole, maybe squint your eyes a little, and you can spot the box around which the design had been made.
 Once you see those stripes, you can’t see anything else.

 Pattern designers such as the ones who design for us at Design Pool have been trained in the skills needed to create designs that are intended to be repeating.
 And not all repeats are the same.
 A skilled designer is designing for the type of repeat they want to use for the pattern they are designing.
 For example, an ogee design may require something different from plaid.
 Yes, there are more than one or two types of repeats.

 So what are the different types of repeats?
 Here are seven of the most common pattern repeats.

 This is the most basic layout where the motif repeats out directly in a horizontal line to the left or right, or the original motif.

 This layout occurs when a motif is repeated again, but halfway down vertically or horizontally from the original motif.

 An allover pattern doesn’t appear to have any direction to it.
 The motifs, design elements and colors are evenly distributed through the whole pattern.
 The repeat may be straight or half dropped, but it should appear seamless.
 These types of designs can be cut easily and used on furniture or garments without having to be engineered.

 Directional patterns are patterns that have a definite direction to them.
-Motifs are organized with a particular direction, and the overall design has a definite top and a bottom.
+Motifs are organized with a particular direction, and the overall design has a definite top and a bottom, such as a landscape pattern or a damask.
 This type of design only looks correct in one direction and items made from these patterns need to be engineered with that direction in mind.

 Sometimes referred to as a free drop, these types of repeats are similar in principle to a half drop but don’t always repeat using the same fraction of a repeat size each time.